5 Recent Changes to TREC Rules for Real Estate Sales Agents & Brokers

 Real Estate Brokerage Course (TREC Rule 535.64)

-You must now complete an approved 30-hour Real Estate Brokerage course as part of your SAE requirements if you’re renewing your license for the first time, active or inactiveThe course intends to promote greater agent/broker responsibility and educate sales agents about what to expect from their sponsoring broker.
+If you’re renewing your license for the first time, you must now complete a TREC approved 30-hour Real Estate Brokerage course as part of your SAE requirementsThe course intends to promote greater agent/broker responsibility.
 License Classroom offers this as an individual 30-Hour Real Estate Brokerage course and as part of both our SAE First-Time License Renewal Packages!

 Broker Assistance (TREC Rule 535.2)

-Elimination of “Lookback Period” (TREC Rule 535.93)
+Elimination of “Lookback Period” for License Renewal (TREC Rule 535.93)

-TREC eliminated the “lookback period” that allowed agents to renew their licenses (with certification) after the expiration date without a lapse in active licensure.
+TREC eliminated the “lookback period” that allowed agents to renew their licenses after the expiration date without a lapse in active licensure.
 When licenses expire, they will automatically go inactive, and any sales agent or broker relationships will be terminated.
 Your license will now renew on inactive status if you renew late (within six months after the expiration).

 Timely Responses (TREC Rule 535.157)